Foxxey/CopyEquation/README.md

 ## Installation

+If you're using Firefox visit https://addons.mozilla.org/en-US/firefox/addon/chatgpt-mathml-latex-copy/.
-Follow these steps to download and install the extension:
+For Chromium-based browsers follow these steps to download and install the extension:

 ### Step 1: Clone the Repository